In this step, you will learn how to authenticate the provider.

 3. In the Authentication Providers dialog, click the Default hyperlink.

-4. Go to Edit Authentication, Claims Authentication Type, select Enable Windows Authentication and select Negotiate (Kerberos) in Integrated Windows authentication drop-down.
+4. Go to Edit Authentication, Claims Authentication Type, select Enable Windows Authentication and select Negotiate (Kerberos) in the Integrated Windows authentication drop-down.
 Click Save.

 5. To verify the IIS Web site authentication settings, go to Internet Information Services (IIS) Manager.